whot/python-libevdev/doc/source/tutorial.rst

             elif e.matches(libevdev.EV_KEY.BTN_MIDDLE, value=1):
                 printf('How did we manage to get a middle button press?')

-Alternatively, you can pre-construct input events and use those for comparisons::
+Alternatively, you can create input events and use those for comparisons::

         btn = InputEvent(libevdev.EV_KEY.BTN_MIDDLE, value=1)

         if btn in device.events():
-            print('There's a button event in there')
+            print('There is a button event in there')

 Creating uinput devices
 -----------------------